webplatform/docs/css/properties/flow-into/index.md

 }}
 {{Standardization_Status|W3C Editor's Draft}}
 {{API_Name}}
 {{Summary_Section|Diverts the selected element's content into a named flow, used to thread content through different regions.
-Used in conjunction with flow-from.}}
+Used in conjunction with [[css/properties/flow-from|'''flow-from''']].}}
 {{CSS Property
 |Initial value=none
 |Inherited=No